Last Updated on April 17, 2021 by Jim Ferri

 Our drives, as most are, were in pop-top safari vehicles, which provided excellent views for everyone.
 Since most animals don’t fear the vehicles, the driver-guides can get incredibly close to them.
 That’s not to suggest you should ditch that telephoto lens, however, since you always remain at a comfortable distance.

-On the other hand, on several occasions, lions walked right up to the side of our Land Cruiser.
+On the other hand, on several occasions during our safari in both Kenya and Tanzania, lions walked right up to the side of our Land Cruiser.
 And a young male elephant once got uncomfortably close, trumpeting his displeasure at where we had stopped.
 Our guide quickly shifted into reverse.

 Off to Kenya